 RECENTLY my employees have been moaning about the pence per mile rate I pay them for business mileage undertaken in their own cars.
 At 25p a mile is this too little?
 And should I be paying them more?

-Ralph Morton, editor of Business Car Manager, provides the answer on business mileage rates.
+Chris Wright, editor of Business Car Manager, provides the answer on business mileage rates.

 THERE is no right or wrong on this.
 It very much depends on your relationship with your staff and how much you feel able to reimburse them for the business mileage they perform in their own personal cars.

 Business mileage rates for using a private car.
 Click here

 To get technical for a moment, the name for the payment rate – which is tax-free by the way – is called the Approved Mileage Allowance Payment (which you might see shortened to AMAP).

 It is there to cover not only the fuel costs, but the cost of business insurance, depreciation and wear and tear while your employee is using their private car on business.